thebushschool/cpjava/lessons/week1/homework/personal_values.md

 * Your writing will be private between you and the instructor, your response will not be shared with the class

 ### Submission
-Your personal values paper should be submitted on [Canvas](https://canvas.uw.edu/courses/1099807/assignments/3544127) as a `.pdf`.
-If you need help creating a `.pdf` let us know.
+Your personal values paper should be submitted on [Google Drive